Talbot-Lago

 Talbot-Lago was a French automobile manufacturer based in Suresnes, Hauts de Seine, outside Paris.
 The company was owned and managed by Antonio Lago, an Italian engineer that acquired rights to the Talbot brand name after the demise of Darracq London's subsidiary Automobiles Talbot France in 1936.

-Under Lago's managing, the company produced a range of automobiles that included sport and racing cars, in some cases designed by coachbuild company Figoni et Falaschi. until the Talbot-Lago demise in 1959, when company's financial problems forced Lago to sell it to Simca.
+Under Lago's managing, the company produced a range of automobiles that included sport and racing cars; in some cases, the bodies of the vehicles were designed by coachbuilding companies such as Figoni et Falaschi.
+Talbot-Lago faced financial problems; as a result, Lago sold the company to Simca in 1959.

 Predecessors

 Alexandre Darracq

 The Suresnes factory had been built by Alexandre Darracq for his pioneering car manufacturing business begun in 1896, which he named A. Darracq & Cie.
 It was very profitable.
-Alexandre Darracq built racing as well as “pleasure” cars and Darracq rapidly became famous for its motor racing successes.
+Alexandre Darracq built racing as well as "pleasure" cars and Darracq rapidly became famous for its motor racing successes.
 Darracq sold his remaining portion of his business in 1912.